50 Tips for Starting Your Own Company

-A solid business plan will guide you going forward.
-It’s also needed for presenting your idea to potential investors.
+A solid business plan will guide you going forward, even if your plan is to be just a solopreneur or freelancer.
+It's also needed for presenting your idea to potential investors.
 Your business plan should include a mission statement, a company summary, an executive summary, a service or product offerings, a description of a target market, financial projections and the cost of the operation.
 Learn about how to write a business plan at SBA.gov.

 Even though you may have detected some interest in your business, you need to do more homework.
 Assess the market, targeting the customers most likely to make a purchase.
 Perform a competitive assessment.

 Do additional research and find out the standard cost factors within this industry.
 Not only will this help you manage your business more effectively, investors will want to know this.

 Once you determine how much money you'll have to work with, figure out how much it will take to develop your product or service and create a marketing plan.